tcastal/dondada/menu/DATASTORY.md

 <div style="text-align: justify;">
 <br>
 Now let’s look at words highly represented in reviews about IPAs.
 IPAs are notoriously very hoppy, which is represented by “hops” and “hop” in the top 3 words.
 This might be a factor explaining the IPA popularity, since people seem to enjoy beers with hoppy characteristics.
 We can also notice the presence of the word “nice” that seems to be a good indicator of a beer's popularity.
 In contrast, we cannot find any word associated exclusively with bad reviews, such as “bad” or “water”.
 These observations suggest that in general, IPAs are quite appreciated by Beeriversers.

 Then, if we take a look at Stout reviews, we see that many words are exclusive to stouts.
 This may come as surprising, as we saw that stouts seemed to be quite popular.
 However, considering that stouts have a unique taste, very different from other beers, it makes sense that the vocabulary used to describe them is also unique.
 <br>
 </div>

-# TABLE INSERTION:

 <div style="display: flex; justify-content: center;">
     <table class="styled-table">